ferninphilly/oho_coding_test/README.md

   DELETE - https://msufp83hvf.execute-api.eu-west-2.amazonaws.com/prod/users
   GET - https://msufp83hvf.execute-api.eu-west-2.amazonaws.com/prod/users/{id}

+For the last one- that is for individual data.
+To update- just POST the update and the dynamodb should overwrite.

 So if you would like to, for instance, submit someone you can do this:
 ```
 curl -H "Content-Type: application/json" -X POST -d '{"forename":"Fernando","surname": "Pombeiro", "email": "fernincornwall@gmailcom"}' https://msufp83hvf.execute-api.eu-west-2.amazonaws.com/prod/users